- Undergraduate Programs

 |Students work on a crime scene analysis in the AAFS lab.|

-Our program recognizes two major career tracks in forensic science: crime lab technicians/scientists and investigators/evidence technicians.
-Scientists do all the actual tests of evidence in a crime lab.
-These positions require a bachelor's degree in a physical, life or clinical lab science (e.g. biology and chemistry).
-Crime labs use trained investigators/evidence technicians to go to the crime scene and collect evidence.
-The certificate education is designed to integrate science and criminal investigations and provide a substantial complement to majors in other social sciences, law, and health professions.
+Our program recognizes multiple career tracks in forensic science: lab medical examiners and investigators/evidence technicians.
+These positions require training in a physical, life or clinical lab sciences (e.g. biology and chemistry).
+The program is designed to integrate science and investigations and provide a substantial complement to majors in other sciences, law, and health professions.

-The practicum is a required fieldwork placement.
-The practicum is designed to complement the student's career interests (e.g., crime lab, police detective bureau, or a homicide division).
-In addition, the student receives hands-on laboratory experience in biology and chemistry.
-Finally, students are involved in a Medico-legal Death Investigator Course, sponsored by the Department of Pathology at Saint Louis University.
+The practicum is a required fieldwork placement in a forensic laboratory.
+The practicum is designed to complement the student's career interests (e.g., crime lab, medical examiners and forensic anthropology labs).
+In addition, the student receives hands-on laboratory experience in forensic biology and chemistry.
+Finally, students are involved in a Medico-legal Death Investigator course, sponsored by the Department of Pathology at Saint Louis University.